 Richmond, Virginia.
 I received a Dual Degree in Art Education and Painting and Printmaking, along with a minor in Art History from Virginia Commonwealth University.
 A former art educator in the public and private school sectors, I have over seven years experience working with K-12 youth, in addition to leading a number of art camps, programs, and classes through Art 180, Cultural Arts Center, Weinstein Jewish Community Center, and the Virginia Museum of Fine Arts.
 In fall of 2021 I launched From The Core Art Studio.
 Through my studio I have the space to pursue my creative endeavors, while also continuing to share and foster a love for art with youth.

 I see art as a form of ministry.
 It is a universal language with the power to change, challenge, heal, and grow all who engage with it.
 I believe art should be accessible to all and have first hand knowledge of the benefits of the arts in the lives of youth and the community.
-Through From The Core Art Studio, my goal is to provide opportunities for art expression, foster art appreciation, and use art creations to bring about a stronger love for the arts.
+Through From The Core Art Studio, my goal is to provide opportunities for art expression, foster art appreciation, and use art creations to bring light and joy into others lives.

 Considering the misconceptions centered around people of color, my work pulls from biblical and spiritual references to depict the beauty and resilience of African American men, women, and children.
 My works range from highly rendered portraits to portraits created through the use of color blocking in order to emphasize shape and form.

 The physical act of layering and blending paint and/or use of shape and color to construct form, symbolically blur and deconstruct the false perceptions associated with African Americans.
 The completed artworks serve as a renewed image of black people.

 Works are created using a variety of art media ranging from acrylic and watercolor paints, colored pencil, puffy paint, gold leaf, and other mixed media materials.
 My goal is to empower the viewer to pursue art interests, collections, and their own creative expression.

 I'm always looking for new and exciting opportunities to create and bring the arts to others.